 - Checking that all wiring and connections are tight.

-For more heat pump maintenance tips, or to sign up for our Comfort Club planned maintenance program, please contact Stack Heating & Cooling.
+For more heat pump maintenance tips, or to sign up for our planned HVAC maintenance program, please contact Stack Heating & Cooling.
 We serve Cleveland and the surrounding Northeast Ohio communities.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about heat pumps and other HVAC topics, download our free Home Comfort Resource guide.